UBC-CIC/course-flexibility/docs/DeploymentGuide.md

    ![alt text](images/deployment_guide/cognito/cognito5.png)
 1. The user will receive an email to the email address that was previously entered containing their temporary password.
    ![alt text](images/deployment_guide/cognito/cognito6.png)
-1. When the user enters their email and temporary password on the sign in page of the app, they will then be prompted to replace their temporary password by setting a new password.
+1. When the user enters their email and temporary password on the sign in page of the app, they will then be prompted to replace their temporary password by setting a new password. <br>
    ![alt text](images/deployment_guide/cognito/cognito7.png)
 1. The new user account has been created!